QarthO/qRemoteEnchanting/README.md

 ---

-# qTemplate Plugin
+# qRemoteEnchanting

 ---

-### Source code blank project to easily make new plugins
+### Use your enchanter wirelessly via a command or item!

 ---
 <h3> Tested Versions </h3>